 Your daily choices create the environment in which your hormones operate.
 A diet high in sugar and processed foods or a lack of consistent exercise can contribute to hormonal imbalances over time.
 While a single meal won’t drastically skew your results, your overall dietary pattern matters.
 For the most accurate snapshot, it’s wise to stick to your normal, healthy routine in the days before your test.
 Avoid making any drastic changes, like starting a new diet or an intense workout regimen, right before collecting your sample.
 This helps ensure your results reflect your typical hormonal state, not a temporary reaction to a new stressor.

-Current Stress Levels
+Your Stress Levels

 Life is demanding, and your body’s stress response can have a real-time impact on your lab results.
 A high-stakes work presentation or a stressful commute right before you collect your sample can cause a temporary spike in cortisol.
 This can make your levels appear chronically high when they might not be.
 To get a more accurate baseline reading, try to collect your sample during a calm moment.
 A few minutes of mindfulness, some deep breathing exercises, or simply finding a quiet space can help ensure your results reflect your true hormonal state, not just a moment of acute stress.

-Recent Sleep Patterns
+Your Recent Sleep Quality

 Sleep is when your body does its most important hormonal repair and regulation work.
 A few nights of poor sleep can throw this delicate balance off, impacting everything from cortisol to the hormones that regulate your appetite and metabolism.
 If you’ve been burning the midnight oil or struggling with insomnia, your test results may not accurately represent your typical hormonal health.
 In the two to three days before your test, prioritize getting consistent, high-quality sleep.
 This simple step helps your body’s systems reset, giving you a much clearer and more reliable picture of your hormone production patterns.